tmwoodruff/ww-wanderers-blog/content/blog/2025-11-panama-canal/2025-11-05-panama-canal-cruise-Sea-Days-and-Disembark.md

 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_20251105_133404416.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_20251105_133406698.2048x1536.webp", "2048x1536" %}

 The culinary team held this event -- a cooking challenge between the Executive Chef and the Director of Restaurant Operations.
-[See the handout under Culinary Galley Tour Handout](https://ww-wanderers.cc/blog/2025-11-panama-canal/2025-11-12-panama-canal-cruise-Daily-Schedules/).
-The Chef prepare things correctly and the Director just threw everything on a plate, so it was funny.
+[See the handout under Culinary Galley Tour Handout](2025-11-12-panama-canal-cruise-Daily-Schedules.md).
+The Chef prepared things correctly and the Director just threw everything on a plate, so it was funny.
 At the end of the galley tour both preparations were on display (pictures below).
 This was in the theater.
 The TVs at the front was supposed to show a view down of what they were doing, but only showed this for a little bit and showed it head on like we were already seeing for most of the time.
 After show, we were allowed to meet at the MDR for a walk through tour of the galley.
 They did not talk about anything during the tour, just a single file line through the galley.
 It was cool that they let everyone see it.

 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3947.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3952.2048x1536.webp", "2048x1536" %}